The Revalue Business Canvas

-Find out more in the Video, and in the Question & Answers below.
+Find out more in the Video, in the Question & Answers below,

-Select HD 720p in the option bar to see the video in higher resolution.
+Select HD 720p in the option bar to see the video in higher resolution, and the appropriate subtitles.

 Questions & Answers

 Q: Where do I start!?

 A: It depends... if you have already gone through the process of deciding what your business is going to be, then maybe you need to start with some specific training/coaching to help get you up-to-speed in the technology and processes specific for that type of business.
 After this training, or if you know the business technically already, then you can literally start from the ground up - from the Infrastructure elements along the bottom and left of the canvas, and then the material recapture elements along the top right of the canvas.
 At the first sketch, this will probably highlight more questions, than answers, and so each square will require some time for research to bring data, and potential options back to the canvas.
 This type of canvas, without research, is unlikely to be filled in a one-day group event for example, although if you have the specific expertise in the room, then a lot can be done...
 After understanding the context and input possibilities, then the design of the business structure, thoughts about the team, equipment, and production processes can be looked at.
 All these elements will evolve over time, and through experience, so the canvas is not static.
 The first main challenge is to identify the minimum viable: product, production facility, team, collaborators and customers, and budget.